FOR-CAST/Biomass_borealDataPrep/Biomass_borealDataPrep.md

   <tr>
    <td style="text-align:left;"> rstLCC </td>
    <td style="text-align:left;"> SpatRaster </td>
    <td style="text-align:left;"> A land classification map in study area.
 It must be 'corrected', in the sense that: 1) Every class must not conflict with any other map in this module (e.g., `speciesLayers` should not have data in LCC classes that are non-treed); 2) It can have treed and non-treed classes.
 The non-treed will be removed within this module if `P(sim)$omitNonTreedPixels` is `TRUE`; 3) It can have transient pixels, such as 'young fire'.
 These will be converted to a the nearest non-transient class, probabilistically if there is more than 1 nearest neighbour class, based on `P(sim)$LCCClassesToReplaceNN`.
-The default layer used, if not supplied, is Canada national land classification in 2010.
-The metadata (res, proj, ext, origin) need to match `rasterToMatchLarge`. </td>
+The default layer used, if not supplied, is SCANFI-derived data product for 2020 updated to use NTEMS land cover codes.
+See &lt;https://open.canada.ca/data/en/dataset/18e6a919-53fd-41ce-b4e2-44a9707c52dc&gt; for SCANFI metadata.
+The metadata (res, proj, ext, origin) need to match `rasterToMatch_biomassParam`. </td>
    <td style="text-align:left;"> NA </td>
   </tr>
   <tr>